BushwackStudio/ElasticProbe/readme.txt

 == Frequently Asked Questions ==

-= How does ElasticPress work? =
+= How does WPProbe work? =

-The ElasticPress plugin enables you to connect your WordPress site to the ElasticPress.io service, a SaaS solution that provides an enhanced search experience while reducing load on your WordPress site.
+The WPProbe plugin enables you to connect your WordPress site to the WPProbe.com service, a SaaS solution that provides an enhanced search experience while reducing load on your WordPress site.
 For advanced users familiar with both WordPress and Elasticsearch hosting and management, ElasticPress also offers support for plugin functionality using an Elasticsearch instance.
 Please keep in mind that there are multiple security, performance, and configuration considerations to take into account if you take this approach.

 = I have to use an in-house or custom Elasticsearch solution due to policy or institutional requirements.
 Can you still help? =

-If circumstances prevent the use of a SaaS solution like ElasticPress.io, we can also provide [consulting](https://www.elasticpress.io/elasticpress-consulting/) around installation and configuration of custom Elasticsearch instances.
+If circumstances prevent the use of a SaaS solution like WPProbe.com, we can also provide [consulting](https://www.elasticpress.io/elasticpress-consulting/) around installation and configuration of custom Elasticsearch instances.

-= Where can I find ElasticPress documentation and user guides? =
+= Where can I find WPProbe documentation and user guides? =

 Please refer to [GitHub](https://github.com/BushwackStudio/WpProbe) for detailed usage instructions and documentation.
 FAQs and tutorials can be also found on our [support site](https://www.elasticpress.io/documentation/).